kean/Nuke/README.md

 #### Applying Filters

 Nuke defines a simple `Processing` protocol that represents image filters.
 It takes just a couple line of code to create your own filters.
-You can apply filters by adding them to a `Request`.
+You can apply filters by adding them to the `Request`.

 ```swift
 let filter1: Processing = <#filter#>